gognjen/gognjen.github.io/_posts/2014-09-01-post-to-multiple-facebook-groups.markdown

 </html>
 {% endhighlight %}

+You can also find this code in my [GitHub repository](https://github.com/gognjen/post-to-multiple-facebook-groups).

 If you are facing any problem please share it with me below in comments or send me an email.